 The Theta Z1 has an OLED display and a new Fn button, which enables the user to switch between normal shooting and self-timer shooting without having to use a smartphone.
 You’ll also be able to switch between three plug-ins, or turn off the OLED display or mute the Z1.
 You can also access custom settings (one for still images and one for videos).
 These controls enable faster shooting with the Z1 compared to previous Thetas.

 Like the Theta V, the Theta Z1 can use Android plugins.
 It can accommodate up to 3 plugins at any given time, which are accessible through the in-camera menu.
-Bef default, it includes the remote playback plug-in to enable photos and videos to be played wirelessly on compatible devices, and the USB transfer plugin for transferring data to a USB stick.
+By default, it includes the remote playback plug-in to enable photos and videos to be played wirelessly on compatible devices, and the USB transfer plugin for transferring data to a USB stick.
+Other plugins include:

 8. More durable (New!)